modlee-ai/modlee/docs/README.md

 - [ ] Improvements to model architecture recommendations
 - [ ] Control how you're connected to Modlee
 - [ ] Query and search your own and collaborators experiments backed up to Modlee
-- [ ] Personalized model architecture recommendations based on your own and collaborators experiments
+- [ ] Personalized model architecture recommendations, based on your own and collaborators experiments

 ## Support